vippsas/vipps-woocommerce/readme.txt

  * Action: 'woo_vipps_before_process_payment': Takes an order-id, called at the start of process_payment
  * Action: 'woo_vipps_wait_for_payment_page': Run on the page shown on return from Vipps
  * Action: 'woo_vipps_express_checkout_page': Run on the express checkout page, before redirect to Vipp
+ * Action: 'woo_vips_set_order_shipping_details': Takes an order object, shipping details from Vipps and user details from Vipps.
+Runs after shipping details have been added to the order on return from express checkout.
+ * Action: 'woo_vipps_callback': Runs when Vipps does the callback on a successful payment, takes Vipps' data as input.
+Useful for logging/debugging the callback.
+ * Action: 'woo_vipps_express_checkout_get_order_status': Takes the order status returned by Vipps - called when the Vipps callback hasn't happened and we need the order status.
+Userful for logging.

 = Shortcodes =
  * [woo_vipps_express_checkout_button] will print the express checkout button if valid
  * [woo_vipps_express_checkout_banner] will print the express checkout banner normally shown on the checkout page for non-logged-in users